 Binoculars or spotting scopes are a must for this trail.
-Several bird rookeries are just outside of comfortable viewing range but good optics will get you up close.
+Several bird rookeries are just outside of comfortable viewing range, but good optics will get you up close to the action.
 Bring water and wear clothing suitable for a couple of hours of outdoor activity.

 For more information on the Gator Lake trail visit www.floridastateparks.org/standrews.